SimpliSafe ReviewsBy - 08/06/2017

 With a monitoring plan, you can view recent alarm events, check your system status, and even arm your system.
 While the user interface looks dated, it does have all the right components.

-SimpliSafe’s app is disappointingly limited.
-Through the app I was able to arm and disarm the system, view my event logs, and check the camera’s activity; that’s it.
+SimpliSafe’s app was disappointingly limited, but they’ve made improvements.
+During testing, I was able to arm and disarm the system, view my event logs, and check the camera’s activity; that’s it.
 Since testing, they’ve added the ability to manage email, SMS, and push notification alerts.
 The Alerts page allows you to add new alerts or modify existing ones.
 You can do this for alarm events, system activity, or system error.
+You can also manage your connected devices and sensors.
+And soon, SimpliSafe promises to add the ability to add new sensors directly from the app.

 If you opt-in, system alerts are sent via the app, and they are sent instantly to you or you and your trusted list of users.
 You can have alerts sent to your spouse, housemate, or even your kids so that the whole family is aware and notified immediately.

-Sadly, I’m not the only one who feels the app performance is abysmal.
-It is currently rated 2 stars on iTunes and 3.5 stars on Google Play.
+The app is currently rated 1.5 stars on iTunes and 3.5 stars on Google Play.
 They also support a Windows app.

 - SMS and Email Alerts